2ez4bz/cosmos-predict2/README.md

 - [2025/05] Initial release of Predict2!
 This is a major upgrade from Predict1.
 Please try it out and give us feedback.

 ## System Requirements

-Cosmos-Predict2 requires:
-* Linux operating system (tested with Ubuntu 20.04, 22.04, and 24.04)
+Cosmos-Predict2 has the following system requirements:
-* NVIDIA GPUs with Ampere architecture (RTX 30 Series, A100) or newer.
-See our [Performance Benchmarks](#performance-benchmarks) for detailed hardware requirements and recommendations.
+* NVIDIA GPUs with Ampere architecture (RTX 30 Series, A100) or newer architectures.
+For detailed hardware requirements and recommendations, please refer to our [performance benchmarks](#performance-benchmarks).
+* Linux operating system (Ubuntu 20.04, 22.04, or 24.04 LTS)
+* CUDA version 12.4 or later
+* Python version 3.10 or later

 ## Documentation
 See below for quickstart installation and usage examples.